Crank Removal and Installation: Self-Extracting

-- Begin unthreading crank bolt using hex wrench.
-Continue loosening until crank arm slides off spindle.
+- Begin unthreading the crank bolt using a hex wrench.
+Continue loosening until the crank arm slides off the spindle.

-- Two-piece: Remove remaining crank arm by pulling it away from bike and out of the bottom bracket shell.
+- Two-piece: Remove the remaining crank arm by pulling it away from the bike and out of the bottom bracket shell.
 It may be necessary to gently tap the spindle using a mallet.

-- Three-piece: Repeat steps 1 and 2 on right side crank arm to remove from bottom bracket spindle.
+- Three-piece: Repeat steps 1 and 2 on the right side crank arm to remove from the bottom bracket spindle.

 - Grease spindle surface and internal crank bolt threads.
 Reinstall first crank arm, positioning any washers or spacers as needed: